Status

 Full description

-The randomized controlled trial (RCT) aims to evaluate the efficacy of Complement Theory's (CT) personalized and interactive, evidence-backed lifestyle program in reducing healthcare costs and improving health outcomes for survivors across all major cancer types.
+The randomized controlled trial (RCT) aims to evaluate the efficacy of Complement Theory's (CT) personalized and interactive, evidence-backed lifestyle program in improving Cancer Survivors' Quality of Life across all major cancer types.

-Distinct from conventional interventions, CT's program offers live 1:1 coaching through a mobile app, concentrating on Exercise and Meditation, and is enriched with evidence-based advice on Diet, Sleep, and comprehensive lifestyle modifications.
-This trial is pivotal in assessing the program's effectiveness against an active comparator- expert-recommended lifestyle modification resources suitable for cancer survivors--to isolate the impact of coaching and personalization.
+Distinct from conventional interventions, CT's program offers live CoActive coaching through a mobile app, concentrating on Exercise and Meditation, and is enriched with evidence-based advice on Diet.
+This trial is pivotal in assessing the program's effectiveness against an active comparator - expert-recommended lifestyle modification resources suitable for cancer survivors -- to isolate the impact of coaching and personalization.

-The primary objective is to investigate whether CT's novel approach can more effectively reduce healthcare utilization, through reduction of hospitalizations, urgent care visits, and outpatient visits.
-Furthermore, the trial seeks to measure adherence to treatment, and significant health outcomes, including improvements in Quality of Life Scores (QoLS) to provide a holistic evaluation of the program's impact on patient care and well-being.
-As an exploratory effort, the trial will also measure cancer progression, recurrence in Prostate and Colorectal cancer survivors alone.
+The primary objective is to investigate whether CT's novel approach can significantly improve Quality of Life for survivors.
+Furthermore, the trial seeks to measure absenteeism and presenteeism at work to provide a holistic evaluation of the program's impact on patient care and well-being.
+As an exploratory effort, the trial will also measure changes in healthcare expenditure across all survivors along with assessing cancer progression, recurrence in Prostate, Lung and Colorectal cancer survivors.

 Enrollment